tolgaozgun/erasmust/README.md

 Must Have Features:
 * User login with data fetched from SRS/AIRS
 * Pre-approval forms filled through the system to be revived by the course coordinator.
 If a course has already been approved previously it is approved directly without review.
 * Course transfer and exemption forms.
 * To-do list for admin users.
+* Syllabus upload or fetch system so that the staff won't have to open multiple links for just one application.
+* E-signature system that will sign the papers virtually.

 Optional Featues:
 * Erasmus and Exchange applications done from Erasmust so that total points of students can be calculated directly.